Profile Active Shooter

 - Running or putting distance between you and the active shooter is your best option.

-- If you cannot safety evacuate the building, you must hide and barricade yourself in a classroom, office, closet or uncommon area.
+- If you cannot safety evacuate the building, you must hide and barricade yourself in a classroom, office, closet, or an uncommon area.

 - Remember you have a tactical advantage because of your familiarity with the building.